 Developing and applying soft skills, mediating not confronting

-We have extensive experience of leading successful change projects, and we help our clients’ staff in applying the same insights and disciplines.
+We have extensive experience of leading successful innovative change projects, and we help our clients’ staff in applying the same insights and disciplines.

 Our client receives the Queen’s Award for Enterprise in Innovation from Colonel Stephen Foakes, Deputy Lieutenant, for the NHS website.